gitpoap/gitpoap-backend/docs/API.md

 Note that `"data"` can accept multiple nullable fields to update.

-The (GitHub) authenticated user must be a member (not necessarily public) of the organization's info they are trying to update.
+The (GitHub) authenticated user must be an admin (not necessarily public) of the organization whose info they are trying to update.

 ## Appendix